qutip/qutip/doc/guide/guide-bloch.rst

 Introduction
 ============

 When studying the dynamics of a two-level system, it is often convenient to visualize the state of the system by plotting the state-vector or density matrix on the Bloch sphere.
-In QuTiP, we have created two different classes to allow for easy creation and manipulation of data sets, both vectors and data points, on the Bloch sphere.
+In QuTiP, there is a class to allow for easy creation and manipulation of data sets, both vectors and data points, on the Bloch sphere.

 .. _bloch-class: